Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 If the webinar includes a smaller audience, the experts can take questions live and on the go.

-However, in a webinar with a large audience and time contractions, the audiences get to submit their questions.
+However, in a webinar with a large audience and time constraints, the audiences get to submit their questions.
 The host then segregates the questions and answers the most relevant ones during the webinar.

 Source: Actual tech.